Bartolomeo Giuseppe Guarneri 'del Gesù', Cremona, 1734, the 'Spagnoletti'

 Lower bouts: 20.4 cm

-There is 1 additional image in the archive which is not available publicly.
+There are 7 additional images in the archive which are not available publicly.
 Please contact us for more information.

 Notes: